fredowski/dtsoc/README.md

 ```
 gtkterm --port=/dev/ttyUSB0
 ```
 and switch on the board.
-You should see the following boot log:
+You should see the boot log below

 ```
 U-Boot SPL 2023.10-31848-g0b3e82ca6e-dirty (Jun 08 2024 - 20:39:14 +0200)